 What they bring to the table.
 If you can get a look at the pitches that they receive, then there could be a ton of ideas sent in by agencies hoping to work with you.
 Free ideas, most of them might not be right, but there could be a few golden nuggets.

 7) CEO / Managing Director

 Finally these are the people leading your business and your customers should feel connected to them and know who is leading the brand, they shouldn’t be someone who is hidden away at the top.
-If the manager can get some visibility and offer some interviews then your customers are getting and intimate insight into your company.
+If the manager can get some visibility and offer some interviews, then your customers are getting an intimate insight into your company.